Fundamental groups, homology equivalences and one-sided h-cobordisms: Abstract

 \section{Abstract}

-We give a sufficient and necessary condition of the fundamental group homomorphism of a map between manifolds to induce homology equivalences.
+We give a sufficient and necessary condition for the fundamental group homomorphism of a map between CW complexes (manifolds) to induce partial homology equivalences.
+As applications, we obtain characterizations of fundamental groups of homology spheres and Moore manifolds.
 Moreover, a classification of one-sided $h$-cobordism of manifolds up to diffeomorphisms is obtained, based on Quillen's plus construction with Whitehead torsions.